smilecs/ketro/README.md

     }
 ```

+As noted above the Request class `doRequest()` executes the api call and depending on usage it could either
+return an observable live data object or a data wrapper of type `Wrapper<T>` were `T` represents your object, within this wrapper class
+you have access to your data or exceptions as well as Status code.
-As noted above the Request class `doRequest()` executes the api call and returns an observable live data object.
-Now Ketro offers an extension of the Android Observer class(Kobserver), which attempts to handle api errors/exceptions delegated by the user, hence why we have an exception and a success callback.
+Now Ketro offers an extension of the Android Observer class(`Kobserver<T>`), which attempts to handle api errors/exceptions delegated by the user,
+hence why we have an exception and a success callback.

 - Note Using the Kobserver with the returned api response is optional, but recommended for proper error handling.

 There are situations where you may want to have a separate request method and a separate LiveData object update when the request resolves.
 In these kind of scenarios,
-instead of calling `doRequest()`, we would call `executeRequest(liveData: MutableLiveData<Wrapper<R>>)`.
+instead of calling `doRequest()`, we would call `executeRequest(liveData: MutableLiveData<Wrapper<R>>)` or use the Coroutines helper
+as described above.
 This method needs the specified response type to be wrapped with the `Wrapper` class in Ketro so it can propagate errors effectively.
 Internally all the methods wrap each object with the Ketro Wrapper.

 ```kotlin
 val wrap = MutableLiveData<Wrapper<VehicleContainer>>()